History of the Indianapolis Colts: NFL Baltimore Colts

 The Baltimore Colts were the predecessor of the Indianapolis Colts, but they moved after the 1983 season due to a longstanding stadium dispute with the city of Baltimore.

 Relocation to Indianapolis

-The RCA Dome was built to attract an NFL team; the Colts would become that team.
+The RCA Dome in Indianapolis was built to attract an NFL team; the Colts would become that team.

-In the 1970s expansion of the NFL from 26 teams to 28, Indianapolis was one of ten cities considered for the two expansion teams.
+In the 1970s, expansion of the NFL from 26 teams to 28, Indianapolis was one of ten cities considered for the two expansion teams.
 Despite the undoubted advantage of the metropolitan area's location at the junction of more major highways than any other metropolis, Indianapolis would be crossed off when the number of candidates was reduced from ten to four because it was clear the city had no remotely suitable stadium.